Arizona Sunshine

-Arizona Sunshine is a zombie survival first-person shooter video game released on December 6, 2016.
+Arizona Sunshine is a zombie survival first-person shooter video game developed and published by Vertigo Games and released on December 6, 2016.
 The game is compatible with the HTC Vive, Oculus Rift, Oculus Quest, Valve Index and PlayStation VR virtual reality headsets.

 A sequel, Arizona Sunshine 2, was released in 2023.
 Then, in 2024, features built for the sequel were integrated into the original game.
 The updated version of the original game and all DLCs were re-released as Arizona Sunshine Remake.
 The remake was released on modern platforms, including PlayStation VR2, Meta Quest 2, Meta Quest 3 and Steam VR.

+A flat-screen remake of the game, which allows players to play the game in third-person, is set to be released in 2026 for Windows, Nintendo Switch 2, PlayStation 5, and Xbox Series X and Series S.

 Gameplay

 Arizona Sunshine requires motion controllers for play.
 The controllers are used to manipulate virtual firearms as well as to interact with the player's inventory and the environment.
 The player can carry a firearm in each hand, as well as two more in holstered positions, one on either side of the hips.
 The game supports room scale tracking.
 In the original version of the game traveling long distances required teleporting by pointing the controller and pressing the appropriate button but a January 2017 update to the game made artificial locomotion (free-roaming) available as an option.

 The game includes a campaign in which the player explores environments and finds the tools needed to advance, and a horde mode in which players are confined to a small camp and try to survive against increasingly difficult waves of zombie attacks.
 The zombies themselves spawn according to the player's chosen difficulty level.
 On higher levels, zombies can spawn in larger numbers, and tougher zombies with "armor" (e.g. Motorcycle helmets, army uniforms, etc.) spawn more frequently.
 Both the campaign and the horde mode can be played in single-player and multiplayer modes.

 During the campaign the player constantly encounters small groups of zombies which are relatively easy to dispatch.
 But certain player actions, like picking up certain objects needed to advance the story, trigger a large zombie horde from which the player has to defend themselves by using their weapons and surroundings.